 I am currently facing legal charges, is Fraser River Counselling a good fit for me?

 We are able to offer services to you solely at the Trinity Western University location.
-If you have faced legal charges in the past, contact the intake worker to explore whether the other locations are an option.
+If you have faced legal charges in the past, contact the FRC Coordinator to explore whether the other locations are an option.

-Please contact the intake worker if your counselling is court mandated.
+Please contact the FRC Coordinator if your counselling is court-mandated.
 Also, please note that we are unable to provide court documentation apart from providing a signed document/letter stating that you have attended sessions at FRC for a certain amount of time.
 We do not provide assessments.
 Because our counsellors are students, we will avoid any situations in which the counsellor would be called into court to testify.
-Contact the intake worker for alternative referrals if this is a need that must be satisfied.
+Contact the FRC Coordinator for alternative referrals if this is a need that must be satisfied.